tarwn/lessthandot-hugo/blogs/content/posts/2012-03-23-managing-your-filegroups.md

 order by s.name, t.name, fg.name
 ```

-In SSMS, as long as you don’t have a lot of data in the table, the tables (aka the clustered indexes) are easy to move.
+In SSMS, as long as you don't have a lot of data in the table, the tables (aka the clustered indexes) are easy to move.
 Just right click- design on the table and change the filegroup (and text/image filegroup) to secondary and save.

 ![Properties][2]

 Behind the scenes SSMS will create a new table with the same structure on the filegroup, copy the data, drop the old table and rename the new table to the appropriate name.
 Now do you see why it matters how much data you have?
-If you’ve got a lot of data then you need to drop the Clustered index, move it, and then recreate the Clustered Index.
+If you've got a lot of data then you need to drop the Clustered index, move it, and then recreate the Clustered Index.

 sql
 ALTER TABLE dbo.Blah DROP CONSTRAINT PK_Blah WITH (MOVE TO Secondary)